djvanderlaan/simplermarkdown/README.md

 -   Path of least resistance: run `mdweave` and `pandoc` from the `report` directory and also put the output in the same directory.
 -   And probably others.

+Note that the same issues occur when referencing stylsheets etc. in the meta block of the markdown file.